abbioinfo/CyAnno/README.md

 # Usage

-All the required parameters and arguments, including path to the input files can be compiled together in a single 'config.txt' file for CyAnno.
+All the required parameters and arguments, including path to the input files can be specified together in 'CyAnno.py' file.

 ```
-python cyanno.py config.txt
+python cyanno.py
 ```
-Config.txt template can be found in **_example/config.txt_**

 # Example